EchoAlice/das-playground/README.md

 The idea behind this repository is to play with + showcase concepts that are used within [DAS Prototype](https://github.com/ChainSafe/das-prototype).
 Along with DAS-Prototype, I'm also utilizing Brechy's [CL-P2P-Setup](https://github.com/brech1/cl-p2p-setup) as a resource to implement these Consensus Layer P2P concepts that may (down the line) be used for Data Availability Sampling.

-The repo is now friendly to creating a plethera of module like projects that can be run independently within DAS Playground!

 ### Goals:
 1. Spin up DASNodes that instantiate: